 Trust me to be your advocates, fighting for justice and ensuring your voice is heard.

-If you’re accused of assault, you can be represented by a proven Fort Bend assault lawyer.
+Please if you’re accused of assault, you can be represented by a proven Fort Bend assault lawyer.
 Not someone that has just got out of law school and just started their practice.

 With over 30 years as a criminal defense lawyer and as a former Texas Judge in this county, I understand what it takes to fight for you in the courts.
 An assault conviction can change your life forever.
 A judge’s decision is governed by Texas law, and several factors are taken into consideration to determine the outcome of the case.

 The terms “assault” and “battery” often are linked together, but, in this state, they are treated as separate crimes.
 Assault refers to the threats of physical harm one individual makes towards another, while battery is the actions that result in bodily injury.

 What many people don’t realize is that assault is considered an intentional tort, which allows victims to sue in civil court.
 This means that a conviction may result in criminal charges as well as civil charges.
 In a civil suit, the plaintiff files for monetary compensation for damages resulting from the assault.
-A Fort Bend assault attorney can help you fight the criminal charges, and a successful defense potentially reduces the likelihood of a civil suit.
+A Fort Bend County assault attorney can help you fight the criminal charges, and a successful defense potentially reduces the likelihood of a civil suit.